Back to Business! Launch Your New Business With 10% Off — Start Now

 The minimum paid-up capital requirement for licensed banks is HKD 300 million, the largest among the three tiers of banks.
 This means they must readily have at least HKD 300 million on-hand for their operations.

-Licensed banks in Hong Kong are part of the Deposit Protection Scheme with the allowable maximum protection of up to HKD 500,000 per depositor.
+Licensed banks in Hong Kong are part of the Deposit Protection Scheme, which allows maximum protection of up to HKD 500,000 per depositor.

 A dropdown of some supported currencies by the Statrys business account.